-A microwave, refrigerator, and disposable plates and utensils are provided for visitors.
-All items placed in the Guest refrigerator must be labeled with a name and date.
+All items placed in the Guest refrigerator or freezer must be labeled with a name and date.
 Items left in the refrigerator for longer than one week or items that are spoiled will be disposed of by staff.

-Dining Areas
+Dining Area

-The dining areas, adjacent to the kitchen areas, are filled with natural light from the windows overlooking the garden.
+The dining area, adjacent to the kitchen, is filled with natural light from the windows overlooking the garden.
 It is the perfect spot for patients to enjoy their meals or refreshments, gather with family and visitors, or share a conversation with a staff member.